 The games are proudly supported by ambassador Olympic runner, Jo Pavey, and raise money for The Exeter Foundation – an organisation which supports charities and projects across the region.
 Since 2009, the games have raised tens of thousands of pounds.

 The Exeter awards ceremony will take place in September where trophies will be awarded for the winner, the best newcomer, the most improved and the fairest players.
 With the Torquay and Exeter games out of the way, preparation is under way for the brand-new Plymouth games, which will also be taking place in September.

-If you are interested in registering for the Plymouth Business Games, get in touch on 01392 492380.
+If you are interested in registering for the Plymouth Business Games, get in touch on 01392 492380 or visit the website.